 Support and Selection of Awardees

-NRC grant managers administer the awards, provide support to language faculty and staff before, after and during the award period, conduct evaluation, and complete federal reporting on NRC funded activities in the languages.
+The NRC grant manager administer the awards, provide support to language faculty and staff before, during, and after the award period, and works alongside the grant’s evaluation team, Socially Responsible Evaluation in Education (SREed), to conduct evaluation and reporting on NRC-funded activities in the languages.

-The Language Project Review Committee is responsible for reviewing the proposals and selecting awardees based on contribution to language learning, campus globalization at UWM, alignment with NRC grant goals and interests, and feasibility of implementation.
+The Language Project Review Committee is responsible for reviewing the proposals and selecting awardees based on contribution to language learning and campus globalization at UWM, alignment with NRC grant goals and interests, and feasibility of implementation.
 Selection criteria specific to each award is included on the application.

 Applicants are responsible for working with their supervisor, department chair, and/or dean to ensure proposed activities have necessary campus support and approvals for the activity/course to occur.
-All expenditures must be approved by the NRC grant managers before purchase.
-Purchases made without prior approval will not be reimbursed.
+All expenditures must be approved by the NRC grant manager before purchase.
+Purchases made without prior approval will NOT be reimbursed.